tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 ### X.509 Identifiers

 Each client has a handle (i.e. a human readable name).
-If the X509 Identity Provider is configured to not use domains then client handles are unique across all clients registered in the application.
-However, if domains are being used then client handles are only unique within scope of the client's domain.
+If the X509 Identity Provider is configured to not use domains then client handles MUST be unique across all clients registered in the application.
+However, if domains are being used then client handles MUST only be unique within scope of the client's domain.

 If the Provider is configured to use accounts then a client handle is defined to be the concatenation of its account handle followed by its end point handle